ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 * draft-ietf-dnsop-update-timeout
     - Authors No time to work on right now

+* draft-ietf-dnsop-rfc8499bis

+* draft-ietf-dnsop-ns-revalidation

 ## Active Calls for Adoption

-* draft-hardaker-dnsop-nsec3-guidance
+* draft-salgado-dnsop-rrserial
-    - Ends 24 May 2021
+    - Ends 11 June

 ## Candidates For Adoption

-* draft-salgado-dnsop-rrserial

 * draft-klh-dnsop-rfc8109bis